 The Australian Journal of Management was founded at the fledgling Australian Graduate School of Management in 1976.
-The foundation editor Ray Ball was followed by Chris Adam, John Conybeare, the late Vic Taylor, Phillip Yetton, John Roberts, Robert Marks and Baljit Sidhu.
+The foundation editor Ray Ball was followed by Chris Adam, John Conybeare, the late Vic Taylor, Phillip Yetton, John Roberts, Robert Marks, Baljit Sidhu and Jane Baxter.

 The objectives of the Australian Journal of Management are to encourage and publish research in the field of management.
 The terms management and research are both broadly defined.
 The former includes the management of firms, groups, industries, regulatory bodies, government, and other institutions.
 The latter encompasses both discipline- and problem-based research.
 Consistent with the policy, the Australian Journal of Management publishes research in accounting, applied economics, finance, industrial relations, political science, psychology, statistics, and other disciplines, provided the application is to management, as well as research in areas such as marketing, corporate strategy, operations management, organisation development, decision analysis, and other problem-focused paradigms.